Johannes-Kutsch/Pocket-Healer/README.md

+###### I did not create any of the assets used for this project!
+Sounds/Icons are from WoW, sadly i no longer have a source for the beautifull background images.

 #### Pocket Healer

 Pocket Healer is the first video game I ever created.
 It is a mobile game that features an MMO inspired combat system, broken down to its essentials.
 You are placed in the role of a healer and it is your job to keep the party alive until the boss is defeated.
 You unlock new skills and talents by defeating bosses.
 Can you slay them all?